-- A separate vegetation inspection process should be included in new or amended regulations.
-Consideration should be given to the frequency and timing of patrol, detailed and intrusive inspections and UVM work in the HFTD.
-Consideration should be given to requiring that persons who perform GO 165 inspections be at least minimally trained to identify vegetation management concerns.
+- A separate vegetation inspection process should be included in an updated version of GO 95 Rule 35 or GO 165.
+Consideration should be given to the frequency and timing of such-patrol, detailed and intrusive inspections and UVM work in the HFTD and if they are to be harmonized with patrol, detailed and intrusive inspection schedules for distribution facilities under.
+Consideration should be given to requiring that persons who perform GO 165- inspections be at least minimally trained to identify vegetation management concerns.
 This would provide a heightened capacity for identification of potential tree and power line conflicts.
-Consideration should be given to harmonizing these rules with NERC FAC-003, including "rights to do the work" defined in FAC-003. - Consideration for any new vegetation inspections should include documentation of vegetation clearances around utility structures with defensible space clearances per PRC 4291. - New or amended regulations should include guidance on the frequency of visual and intrusive inspections in the HFTD of trees within strike distance of the powerlines.
-New or amended regulations should clarify the responsibility of landowners and utilities for these inspections.
-This guidance should address 360-degree ground and aerial inspections, the use of remote sensing technologies, and intrusive core and root
+Consideration should be given to harmonizing these rules with NERC_FAC-003, including "rights to do the work" defined in FAC-003. - Consideration for any new vegetation inspections should include documentation of vegetation clearances around utility structures with defensible space clearances per PRC 4291. - GO 95 Rule 35 should include guidance on the frequency of visual and intrusive inspections in the HFTD of trees within strike distance of the powerlines.
+This guidance should address 360-degree ground and aerial inspections, the use of remote sensing technologies, and intrusive core and root sampling as part of an assessment by a certified arborist.
+Such revisions should also address the inspections of trees within strike distance following heavy winter storms and drought years.
+Consideration should be given to aligning with the ANSI A300 tree risk assessment standard. - GO 95 Rule 35 should codify the "mid-cycle" approach to conducting vegetation patrol inspections within the HFTD.
+This would require electrical corporations to conduct their vegetation inspections mid-way through their vegetation management cycles, to ensure compliance and eliminate encroachments into the minimum vegetation radial clearance distances.